apache/mesos/docs/modules.md

 ### Disclaimer

 - Use and development of Mesos modules is at own risk!
-Only graced modules (modules that are part of Mesos distribution) are maintained by the Mesos project.

 - Please direct all questions to the relevant module writer and/or write to modules@mesos.apache.org.
 Questions related to modules sent to user and dev list